wakatime/wakatime-blog/posts/29-improved-goals.md

 Today, we’re shipping major improvements to your goals making them even more useful:

-* Ignore days when you don’t want them included in your goal.
+* Ability to exclude certain days.
 Take breaks on weekends and still meet you goal!

-* Charts included in goal email notifications.
-See your goal without leaving your email client!
+* Richer email notifications with goal visualizations.
+Stay on top of your goal with email!

 To get started, setup a [WakaTime programming goal][goals] for free today.